New York City Mayor Eric Adams indicted, sources say - Local News 8

 Adams, a former NYPD captain, took office in January 2022 and presented himself as the new face of the Democratic Party, promising a tough-on-crime approach and a commitment to revitalizing the city after the COVID-19 pandemic.
 Yet he has struggled to resolve the city’s key challenges, such as the migrant crisis and concerns about subway safety, and has faced criticism for his late-night partying and clashes over city spending, particularly on education.

-Now, nearly three years into his first term, Adams is facing at least one federal charge that jeopardize his ability to remain in office and threaten the future of his political career.
+Now, nearly three years into his first term, Adams is facing at least one federal charge that jeopardizes his ability to remain in office and threaten the future of his political career.

 When asked on Tuesday if he was considering resigning, Adams said, “I’m stepping up, not stepping down.”